forcewake/forcewake.github.io/_posts/2015-12-21-how-to-parse-html-in-dotnet.md

 }
 {% endhighlight %}

-But if you will try to use something more interesting, you will see:
+But when you will try to use something more interesting, you will see something unreadable and hard for understanding:

 {% highlight csharp %}
 public class HtmlParser